Logiqx/gps-wizard/docs/gpx/speed.md

 Notes:

 1) As of now, this workaround will only work for GpsarPro.
 It won't work for GPSResults or GPS-Speedsurfing.com.

 2) ClueTrust do not specify "speed" or "course" in their schema but most XML validation tools will not report an error, because they only verify items in the default XML namespace.

+3) The namespace prefix cannot be assumed so it could be "tpx", "gpxtpx", "gpxdata", ns3" or something else entirely.
+A simple solution is to ignore the namespace prefixes within `<extensions>` and use anything named "speed", "course" or "cog", regardless of their namespace prefix.